 Chroma keying enables you to separate the object from the background and substitute the green background with a new one.
 As such, chroma key is immensely popular among Yout Tubers, live streamers, and influencers.

-Simply shoot a scene and digitally remove it, i.e. key out green color and choose a new background once you have created a project such as a photo or a video.
+Simply shoot a scene and digitally remove it, i.e. key out the green color and choose a new background once you have created a project such as a photo or a video.
 Hopefully, this article has helped you learn the ropes.

 Frequently Asked Questions

-What apps support green screen?
+What apps support a green screen?